rgrannell1/Black-Box-Cab/README.md

-# Black(Box) Cab
+# Black(Box) Cab 🚕

-Ireland's Taxi-Fare algorithm is complicated, so I GDPR'd my taxi-company to build a black-box model of taxi fares as a function of distance and travel duration.
+Ireland's taxi-fare algorithm is complicated, so I GDPR'd my taxi-company to build a black-box model of taxi fares as a function of distance and travel duration.

 <img src="model.png">